radiomiclab/radiomic_HE_pipeline/README.md

-# Quantitative Brain MRI Enhances Clinical Stratification of Hepatic Encephalopathy Beyond MELD: A Multicenter Study
+# MRI-based radiomics pipeline for Hepatic Encephalopathy (HE) stratification

 Official implementation and documentation for the multicenter study on Hepatic Encephalopathy (HE) stratification using MRI-based radiomics.